barryclark/jekyll-now/README.md

 - `master` for development.  **All pull requests should be to submitted against `master`.**
 - `gh-pages` for our hosted site, which includes our analytics tracking code. **Please avoid using this branch.**

+To add a feature, or fix a bug, please create a feature branch and then make a pull request.

 ## Author